blinskey/greek-reference/README.md

 ### Icons

 The app icon was constructed in part from an icon obtained from the "Boilerplates" icon set formerly available at <http://www.android-icons.com>.
 The icon set is licensed under the [Creative Commons Attribution 3.0 Unported license][CC BY 3.0].
-The app icon also includes an icon from the Android Developer Icons set created by [Opoloo][].
+The app icon also includes an icon from the [Android Developer Icons][android-icons] set created by [Opoloo][].
 That icon set is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license][CC BY-SA 4.0].

 The remaining icons used in this app are taken from the [Google Material Design Icons][material-design-icons] set, licensed under a [Creative Common Attribution 4.0 International license][CC BY 4.0].